Cystic Fibrosis

 Cystic fibrosis (CF) is a systemic disease of the exocrine glands characterized by a progressive obstructive lung disease (bronchiectasis), exocrine pancreatic insufficiency, and gastrointestinal secretory defects.
 The sweat glands, vas deferens, and other organs are also affected to varying degrees.

-First described in 1938, CF is the most common inherited autosomal recessive disorder in the North American white population.
+First described in 1938, CF is the most common inherited autosomal recessive disorder in the North American White population.
 An estimated 40,000 individuals in the United States are living with CF, and about 12 million people are carriers.[1]
 CF is also the most common cause of pancreatic insufficiency in children.
 Because normal absorption and digestion of nutrients, especially fat, are altered by pancreatic insufficiency, failure to thrive, malnutrition, diabetes, and growth problems are common clinical features in the absence of treatment.
 Altered fatty acid metabolism produces excess arachidonic acid and leads to inflammatory complications in multiple systems.
-The median age of survival is approximately 39 years.
+With the advent of new modulators, the new predicted age of survival for individuals born with CF in 2023 is approximately 68 years.[1]

 Risk Factors

 Genetics.
 CF is an autosomal recessive condition.
 If both parents are carriers, a child has a 25% chance of having the disease and a 50% chance of also being a carrier.
-One in 25 white people is a carrier.
-A family history of cystic fibrosis and unexplained infant death are also risk factors.
+One in 25 White individuals are carriers.
+A family history of unexplained infant death should also raise concern for undiagnosed CF.

 Diagnosis